Arisha004/MY_PERSONAL_PORTFOLIO/README.md

 ### JSON File (data.json):
 Stores data for different sections (e.g., project details, skills, etc.) in a structured format that can be dynamically loaded and displayed on the website.
+I have used PostImage for free image hosting to reduce file sizes, which is a more efficient approach for faster website loading and better performance.

 ## Features